 |Remarks by Ambassador Zhang Jun at the UN Security Council Briefing on MINUSMA|

-I wish to thank Special Representative El-Ghassim Wane for his briefing.
-I welcome Permanent Representative of Mali to the United Nations Ambassador Issa Konfourou at this meeting.
+I thank Special Representative El-Ghassim Wane for his briefing.
+I also welcome Foreign Minister Abdoulaye Diop to today's meeting.

 Recently, Mali has made active efforts in maintaining the country's stability and development, promoting the political transition, and combating terrorism, and has achieved significant progress.
 Mali’s political and peace process is now at a critical stage.
 Mali’s cooperation with the international community and the UN has also entered a crucial phase.
 Foreign Minister Diop’s presence at this meeting will help the Security Council better understand Mali’s position and concerns on relevant issues.
 I would like to emphasize the following points.

 First, the constitutional referendum is an important step for Mali to advance the transition process and maintain lasting stability.
 China welcomes the positive progress achieved by Mali in such areas as drafting the Constitution, preparing for the referendum, and building electoral institutions.
 We encourage all parties concerned in Mali to resolve differences through dialogue and create favorable conditions for the constitutional referendum.
 The constitutional referendum is an internal affair of Mali.
 The international community should respect Mali's sovereignty and ownership.
 MINUSMA should be available to provide Mali with logistical and technical support on the ground.
 China encourages relevant regional organizations to strengthen communication with the Malian Government and play a constructive role in supporting Mali’s political transition.